wjyang7/wjyang7.github.io/README.txt

 ## Wenjin Yang's Homepage
-This is modified from the HTML5 UP template.
+This is modified from the BootstrapMade template.
-In case of problems, contact Wenjin Yang via wjyangwhu@gmail.com
+In case of problems, please contact Wenjin Yang via wjyangwhu@gmail.com

 copyright: Wenjin Yang